Wrub/Wrub/README.md

 # Hey there, Im Wrub.
-Im a Front-end Engineer, currently based in Curitiba, Paraná in Brasil.
+Im a Front-end Engineer, currently based in Curitiba, Paraná, Brazil.

 ## About
 💙 Science enthusiast, love to talk about studies, papers and science based knowledges.
 My actual main science interests human body and behavior, effects of physical activities, neuroscience and entrepreneurship related contents.<br/>